ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 # VMware Solutions infrastructure domain
 {: #adds-infra-domain}

-The {{site.data.keyword.vmwaresolutions_full}} infrastructure domain holds the resource objects and user accounts for the administration of the VMware vCenter Server® instance only.
+The {{site.data.keyword.vmwaresolutions_full}} infrastructure domain holds the resource objects and user accounts for the administration of the {{site.data.keyword.vcf-auto}} instance only.
 Using this domain to hold resource objects and user accounts for your workload VMs is not recommended.

 Within the vCenter Server design, the {{site.data.keyword.vmwaresolutions_short}} infrastructure Active Directory™ (AD) domain is used for: